1976 Los Angeles Dodgers season

-The 1976 Los Angeles Dodgers finished the season in second place in the Western Division of the National League.
+The 1976 Los Angeles Dodgers season was the 87th season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 19th season in Los Angeles, California, and their 15th season playing their home games at Dodger Stadium in Los Angeles California.
+The Dodgers finished the season in second place in the National League West.
 The big news was when long-time manager of two decades Walter Alston resigned abruptly near the end of the season and was replaced by Tommy Lasorda who would manage the team for two decades himself.